Letter from the Dean

 Our faculty are passionate about improving health globally through educating the next generation of nurses.
 They are dedicated to providing first-rate, individual attention to each student and are equally dedicated to producing the science that nurses will need to transform health care efficiently and effectively and we live by USC Upstate’s motto “Spartan Strong”

 Situated in the Upstate of South Carolina, the Mary Black School of Nursing offers students clinical experiences at a variety of hospitals and community agencies in the Upstate.
-Students also have the opportunity to travel abroad and provide care in the community and public health course in Ecuador or South Africa.
+Students also have the opportunity to travel abroad and provide care in the community and public health course in Costa Rica or South Africa.

 This is an exciting time in health, particularly given the national discussion of health care reform.
 The health care system still faces many challenges, especially a critical shortage of nurse leaders.
 Join us, and learn how you can help be the answer.

 Mary Black Endowed Chair for Nursing